zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Visitors are welcome in the MPC if they are part of the student's work.
 Bring your co-founder, your mentor, your bandmate.
 Every visitor must be sponsored by a student.
 The student will be held responsible for the visitor's behavior.
 Visitors must be respectful of MPCers who are doing work.
 What we want to avoid is random visitors abusing MPC materials or filling the MPC space and ruining the experience for students.
 Visitors can be asked to leave at any time by students or MPC staff if they are disruptive.

 <b>MPC Schedule</b>
-Bootcamp courses are scheduled for each subject cycle.
+Bootcamp courses are scheduled by students and their tutor during the course design workshop.
 We don't usually schedule things into the evening because we believe you need time with friends, family, loved ones, and to do other activities.
 However, we may have fun stuff like movie nights sometimes.
-These will usually be optional.

-Aside from Bootcamp, the MPC does not have an official daily schedule.
+The MPC does not have an official daily schedule.
 The schedule emerges from the courses and experiences designed by MPCers.
 Consult the MPC calendar to find regular seminars, experiences, student-led courses, dialogues with visitors, and other events.

 <b>It's important to check Slack, your email, and your calendar regularly.</b>